 Binary Padding Can Defeat Sandboxes with Size Limits

 One of the most simple reasons for binary padding is to simply make the file bigger!
-This is used to avoid analysis from automated malware analysis tools, such as sandboxes, as most have an upper limit on the size of files being submitted.
+This attempts to avoid analysis from automated malware analysis tools, such as traditional sandboxes, since most have an upper limit on the size of files being submitted.
 It also hinders analysis of the file as someone trying to submit the file might not be able to upload such a large file in reasonable time limits, since the upload requires network transfer to the sandbox.
 This simple but effective technique allows malware to avoid being analyzed by virtue of being too big to fit in the front door.

 For security vendors, the solution is simple: raise the limit of file size.
 This arms race comes with added costs for security vendors, but also adds cost to the malware author, the larger they need to make their malware to usurp the limits also makes the malware much bulkier and harder to transport to the victim.
 (There is an easy method that malware authors are able to use to make their inflated files easier to transport that we will talk about later in this blog.)